 - Full service – from ideas, design, product selection, complete installation / construction.

 - Our penchant for listening to a customer.

 - Considering a project successful only if the customer considers it successful.

 What if I want to do some of the work myself to save money?

 Many remodeling companies will not relinquish control of any of the work steps.
 We are fairly flexible.
 For example, if someone has their own painter or wants to put in their own flooring that is okay with us.
 These steps happen at the end of the project and there will be a logical stopping point for our work.
 However, if the homeowner wants to do their own wiring or plumbing, we won’t allow that, for obvious liability reasons.
-We regularly use the same licensed electricians, plumbers and air-conditioning experts, who we know will do everything safely and up to code.
+We only subcontract to licensed electrical contractors & air conditioner contractors licensed by TDLR.